Apple Valley, North Dakota

 Apple Valley is an unincorporated community and census-designated place (CDP) in Burleigh County, North Dakota, United States.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in southwestern Burleigh County, in the southeast part of Gibbs Township.
 It is on the south side of County Highway 10 (former U.S. Route 10), 9 mi east of Bismarck, the state capital.
 The CDP is on the north side of the valley of Apple Creek, a southwest-flowing tributary of the Missouri River.

 Demographics

+Education

+It is in the Bismarck Public School District 1.

+Residents are zoned to Murphy Elementary School, Simle Middle School, and Legacy High School.